A Leader's Guide to Giving and Receiving Effective Feedback

 Contents

-Feedback that is effective isn't about criticism; it's about creating a supportive dialogue that empowers individuals to understand their strengths, recognise improvement areas, and take meaningful steps forward.
+Effective feedback is not about criticism; it is about creating space for supportive dialogue that empowers individuals to understand their strengths, recognise areas for improvement, and take meaningful steps forward.
 When done well, feedback transforms potential into performance.

 Why Does Feedback Matter?